Gallery

 Ann Strassman

-Kenya V,
+Kenya IV,

 Ann Strassman is an American figurative painter working in Boston.
 Antiques and the Arts Weekly vividly describes her style as “expressive realism” that “evolves from an unforgiving eye which she has developed through experience.
 Through the use of exaggerated brushwork and dramatic tones she creates psychological tension.
 The vocabulary may well be German Expressionism and London school, but the vision is all her own.”